ashvardanian/StringZilla/include/stringzilla/README.md

 The runtime probe inspects CPUID on x86, the AArch64 ID registers on ARM with a `SIGILL`-guarded `mrs` fallback to NEON-only, `getauxval`/`riscv_hwprobe` on RISC-V, and the auxiliary-vector HWCAPs on LoongArch and Power.
 Detection always reports the full hardware truth, independent of which tiers a build compiled in; `sz_capabilities()` intersects it with the compile-time mask.
-WebAssembly is the exception with no runtime probe at all — a module carrying unsupported SIMD opcodes fails validation at instantiation, so its capabilities are fixed at compile time (`SZ_CAPABILITIES_RUNTIME_DETECTABLE_` reports whether the current platform can introspect).
+WebAssembly is the exception with no runtime probe at all — a module carrying unsupported SIMD opcodes fails validation at instantiation, so its capabilities are fixed at compile time.

 On Arm, having SVE in the capability mask doesn't mean SVE kernels always win: at the common 128-bit vector length the scalable kernels for length-sensitive operations — comparisons, memory transforms, substring search, UTF-8 token scanning — are often slower than their NEON twins, while crypto-heavy operations like hashing prefer SVE2 at any width.
 Dispatch therefore picks by register width: the load-time table measures it on the running CPU (`svcntb`), and compile-time dispatch consults `__ARM_FEATURE_SVE_BITS` when pinned via `-msve-vector-bits=N`, otherwise assuming the 128-bit case and keeping NEON.
-To force a specific backend regardless, use the `SZ_USE_SVE`/`SZ_USE_SVE2`/`SZ_USE_NEON` toggles.
+To force a specific backend regardless, use the `STRINGZILLA_TARGET_SVE`/`STRINGZILLA_TARGET_SVE2`/`STRINGZILLA_TARGET_NEON` toggles.

 The same machinery drives the build systems through the checked-in `probes/` programs: CMake and Cargo try-compile `probes/<arch>_<tier>.c` — tiny standalone programs reusing the real kernels' `target` pragmas, intrinsics, and platform guards — to learn which tiers the toolchain can __compile__, and execute `probes/run_capabilities.c` to learn which tiers the build machine can __run__.
 Runtime-dispatched libraries enable everything compilable, trusting the load-time table to mask the rest; compile-time builds bake the intersection of the two sets.